 Stutthof Concentration Camp Museum in Sztutowo, located 35 km from Gdansk, is one of the most important martyrology places in northern Poland.
 It is not as recognized as Auschwitz, but for people living in Pomerania this is a very important place.
-If you have ever heard about Gdansk concentration camp, you probably heard about Stutthof, as there were no concentration camp in Gdansk itself.
+If you have ever heard about the Gdansk concentration camp, you probably heard about Stutthof, as there was no concentration camp in Gdansk itself.
 Here, in Stutthof, the day after the beginning of the Second World War, Nazis set up the first concentration camp to exterminate the people of Poland and other nations.
 First prisoners arrived in Stutthof from Gdansk and Pomerania region.

 Polish concentration camps?